Here is a link to our NCRA Facebook page: https://www.facebook.com/groups/136052949792662/

 I started re-enacting in 1992 where I’ve done Cowboy, Civil War, World War II; German Paratrooper, Russian Infantry, American Infantry and Paratrooper, where I’m qualified low level static line, as well as Revolutionary War, too.
 I’m one of the Earp Brothers in the local Puyallup Fairgrounds “Shoot out at OK Corral” every October for about 12 years.
 I’ve been part of the parade scene since I worked on floats in the Tacoma Daffodil parades in the 60’s.
 I’ve been doing the Auburn Parade for over 20 years in various units that I’ve belonged to.
 My biggest part was as senior commander with WCWA in the late nineties and where I lead different Divisions on 2 days at the 135th Gettysburg reenactment in Pennsylvania in 1998.

-Work; presently retired except I work a couple hours a week on paper work at my gun store and I do some property management stuff for rental houses.
+Work; presently retired except I do some property management stuff for rental houses.
 Work seems to interfere with my golf.

 My Goal is to support and recognize people who work and actively contribute to our reenacting group, the NCRA.
 This is all about enjoying ourselves with a historical theme, both educational as well as entertainment.